joinnextblock/attn-protocol/CODE_REVIEW_REPORT.md

 **City Infrastructure Assessment:** The monorepo is **production-ready** and can serve as the constitutional foundation for NextBlock City marketplace services.
 All critical issues (structured logging, test coverage) have been resolved.
 Remaining tasks are improvements and refactoring opportunities that do not block production use.

-**Note:** Block gap detection is correctly implemented at the service layer, not the framework layer.
-The framework provides hook infrastructure; services implement their own gap detection logic.

 ---

-**Review Completed:** 2025-01-29
+**Review Completed:** 2025-12-07
-**Next Review Recommended:** After refactoring opportunities are addressed
+**Next Review Recommended:** After refactoring opportunities are addressed or when significant changes are made

 **City Infrastructure Status:** This monorepo is **production-ready** critical infrastructure for NextBlock City's attention marketplace (M2-M4 milestones).
 All critical blockers have been resolved.
 The monorepo is ready to support marketplace services for citizen participation in fair value exchange.